 ICAO Member States are responsible for the application of the English language standards adopted by the organization.
 In Canada, Transport Canada is in charge of English proficiency testing of aviation professionals.
 Elsewhere in the world, government agencies or private schools conduct training and/or testing in order to meet ICAO’s standards.
 For example, Australia provides RELTA certification, England produces T.E.A.certification, while Eurocontrol administers ELPAC.
 All those certifications meet the ICAO language proficiency requirements.

-In the USA and UK a few schools are specialized in TEA (Teaching English for Aviation) offering teacher training programs to English teachers who don’t have any experience in aviation.
-Mayflower College is one of the schools offering teachers with no aviation background the chance to acquire knowledge and skills to teach and assess pilots and ATC personnel.
+In the USA and UK a few schools are specialized in TEA (Teaching English for Aviation) offering ESP Aviation teacher training programs to English teachers who don’t have any experience in aviation.
+Mayflower College is one of the schools offering teachers without aviation background the chance to acquire knowledge and skills to teach and assess pilots and ATC personnel.

 From post-war decision to elect English as the Aviation language to the present implementation of language and communication criteria, English as a universal language in aviation became an important safety criteria.
 Further improvements to training and assessment in this field should be a priority in the years to come for the sake of air safety and efficiency.